harsh6183/Password-Generator/README.md

 # 🔐 SecurePass - Advanced Password Generator

 A powerful and modern password generator app built with React and Tailwind CSS.
 SecurePass generates strong, customizable, and easy-to-remember passwords with live strength indicators and clipboard copy functionality.
+The side is live just go and check it and also give a valuable feedback!

 ## 🚀 Live Demo
 👉 [View Live Site](https://innovativepasswordgenerator.netlify.app/)